euphy/polargraph_server_a1/README.md

 polargraph_server_a1
 ====================

-Polargraph Server for ATMEGA328 based arduino boards using Adafruit motorshields.
+Polargraph Server for Arduino UNO and MEGA compatible boards using Adafruit motorshields, serial stepper drivers (eg Easy Drivers, stepsticks etc) or signal amplifiers (eg ULN2003s).

 It is called *_a1* because it is the version for the first arduino (ie Uno, or Duemilanove).
 Bit obtuse that, I know.